awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 Large\-scale data migrations can include many terabytes of information, and can be slowed by network performance and by the sheer amount of data that has to be moved\.
 AWS Snowball Edge is an AWS service you can use to transfer data to the cloud at faster\-than\-network speeds using an AWS\-owned appliance\.
 An AWS Snowball Edge device can hold up to 100 TB of data\.
 It uses 256\-bit encryption and an industry\-standard Trusted Platform Module \(TPM\) to ensure both security and full chain\-of\-custody for your data\.
 AWS SCT works with AWS Snowball Edge devices\.

 When you use AWS SCT and an AWS Snowball Edge device, you migrate your data in two stages\.
-First, you use the AWS SCT to process the data locally and then move that data to the AWS Snowball Edge device\.
+First, you use AWS SCT to process the data locally and then move that data to the AWS Snowball Edge device\.
 You then send the device to AWS using the AWS Snowball Edge process, and then AWS automatically loads the data into an Amazon S3 bucket\.
 Next, when the data is available on Amazon S3, you use AWS SCT to migrate the data to Amazon Redshift\.
 Data extraction agents can work in the background while AWS SCT is closed\.

 The following diagram shows the supported scenario\.